-Once dried the pu-erh is fermented in a natural process.
-The tea is stored in a warm and humid place to allow good bacteria, molds and yeast to flourish.
+Once dried, the pu-erh is left to ferment through a natural process.
+The tea is stored in a warm and humid place to allow good bacteria, mold and yeast to flourish.
 The whole fermentation process can last between six and 12 months.
-The more aged the tea, the mellower the flavour of the tea will be and the sweeter the after-taste will be.
+A Pu-Erh tea that's been left to age for longer will have a mellower flavor and will leave a sweeter after-taste.

-The tea is usually sold in a cake or disc form.
+You may usually buy Pu-Erh tea in a cake or disc form.
 The tea leaves are pressed into the shape.
-Until the introduction of hydraulic presses, this pressing would have been made by hand pressing machines.
+Until the introduction of hydraulic presses, this process took place using hand pressing machines.
 It is believed that this densely compressing of the tea means that the tea can be stored for much longer.